-- continuing scenario planning to explore how various transportation investments support goals through the LRTP - considering performance-based planning needs and issues when deciding what activities to fund through the UPWP - tracking annual progress toward goals and objectives through the TIP and weigh the tradeoffs involved.
+- continuing scenario planning to explore how various transportation investments support goals through the LRTP - considering performance-based planning needs and issues when deciding what activities to fund through the UPWP - tracking annual progress toward goals and objectives through the TIP

+In FFY 2016, the MPO will continue to monitor system-level trends and propose performance targets to guide investment decisions.
+If, in its annual monitoring, the MPO sees it is not making progress toward its targets, then the organization would need to consider modifying investment or policy priorities, and weigh the tradeoffs involved.
 For example, allocating a greater share of funding to intersection improvements at high-crash locations may make significant progress toward reducing traffic fatalities and serious injuries; however, it also may impact the MPO's ability to meet system-preservation targets for pavement or bridge conditions.
 By continuously monitoring and evaluating its progress, the MPO will be able to make these difficult decisions across competing goals and objectives in a more informed manner, resulting in greater outcomes for all concerned.